What it’s all about

 - Do you have an especially able learner who needs more development than you can offer at your tower?

 Whatever your training needs, please contact the Education Committee.
-Individual ringers can use our Training Request form, or Tower Captains/Ringing Masters can use this form to request help for their tower.
+Individual ringers can use our Individual Training Request form, or Tower Captains/Ringing Masters can use our Tower Training Request form to request help for their tower.
 We can then recommend a suitable practice that is willing to help members of your band to move or crack that difficult stage, or we can recommend ringing teachers or helpers willing to help you in your tower.

 How it will work

 When we receive a request for training support, the Education Committee (normally via the local District representative) will review the offers of support that have been made, and identify a suitable tower or individuals to meet the request.
 We can then make the introductions and recommend a form of support that will meet the training objectives.